suprajaa4/predict-mutation-pathogenic/README.md

 | Protein position   | ~0.12      |
 | Grantham distance  | ~0.08      |

-#### Interpretation
+Feature importance from XGBoost shows:

-* Conservation-based predictors dominate, as expected biologically
+* SIFT is the most important feature-Conservation-based predictors dominate, as expected biologically
-* Protein position adds contextual signal
+* PolyPhen adds additional signal (position importance)
-* Physicochemical severity alone is informative but insufficient
+* Protein position and Grantham distance contribute smaller but meaningful effects

-This ordering aligns with domain knowledge and increases confidence in the model.
+Overall, the results align with biological expectations: conserved positions and functionally disruptive changes are more likely to be pathogenic.

 ##  Limitations